nullivex/ah-wiki/core/Chat.md

 ### `api.chatRoom.socketRoomStatus(api, room, next)`
 * return the status object which contains information about a room and its members

+## Chatting with an HTTP(s) client

+There are some caveats when chatting with a web client that the other connection methods don't have.
+First, there are no chatting primitives, but an example method, [chat.js](https://github.com/evantahler/actionHero/blob/master/actions/chat.js), has been provided.
+This action uses the param of `method` to select which chat action to preform.
+Examples would be:

+- `curl ""localhost:8080/chat/?method=roomView""`
+- `curl "localhost:8080/chat/?method=say&message=hello%20world"`
+- `curl "localhost:8080/chat/?method=messages"`

+Other notes about HTTP(S) chatting

+- When a web client connected, actionHero will attempt to set it's ID via cookie.
+If a cookie cannot be set, than each request will get a new ID.
+If you are expecting http(s) clients which cannot accept cookies, than you can toggle on `api.configData.commonWeb.fingerprintOptions.onlyStaticElements`.
+This will use only elements from the connection (headers, etc) which will not change to generate the fingerprint at the expense of entropy.
+- Messages sent to http(s) clients can be retrieved with the `api.webServer.getWebChatMessage(api, connection, next)` method
+- Messages sent to http(s) clients will not be kept forever (as this would use an ever increasing amount of memory).
+How long messages re kept for is defined by `api.configData.commonWeb.httpClientMessageTTL`

-## Examples
+### Examples

-To demonstrate how to use `api.chatRoom.socketRoomBroadcast`, [you can craft an action made to be used by HTTP clients to send messages to chat rooms](https://github.com/evantahler/actionHero/blob/master/actions/say.js) (although they can't receive messages back in-line).
+To demonstrate how to use these methods, [you can craft an action made to be used by HTTP clients to send messages to chat rooms](https://github.com/evantahler/actionHero/blob/master/actions/chat.js) (although they can't receive messages back in-line).